 All it takes is a little planning ahead of time.
 Each summer I choose one basil plant to harvest and one to let develop flower stalks and go to seed.
 In this video I explained how to cut back the flower stalks to ensure a continuous supply of fresh basil all season.

 - Plant the seeds directly in the ground after your last spring frost has passed.
 Basil grows quickly and easily in the sun-warmed spring soil.
-Simply scatter the seeds and watch them emerge a few weeks later.
+Scatter the seeds and watch them emerge a few weeks later.
 I always plant basil around my tomatoes and anywhere bees are needed for pollination.

-- Start the seeds indoors about 6 weeks before your last spring frost.
+- Start the seeds indoors about four weeks before your last spring frost.
 These seeds take longer to sprout, and frankly I have less luck with them.
 I’ve found that a seedling heat mat helps; basil is particular with needing warm soil.
 Once your baby basil plant has a few real leaves, and the spring weather has moderated to warmth (a couple of weeks past the last spring frost), it can be transplanted to the garden.

 Using these simple steps, you’ll be on your way to never buying basil again!